fmalina/revisions-blocl/activism/theeuro.md

 As this book goes to press, large parts of Europe face a lost decade, with GDP per capita lower than it was before the global financial crisis.

 What has happened?
-With advances in economic science, aren’t we supposed to understand better how to manage the economy?
+With advances in economic science, aren't we supposed to understand better how to manage the economy?

 There is a simple answer to this apparent puzzle: a fatal decision, in 1992, to